jarad/jarad.github.com/_posts/2020-03-12-exponential-growth-of-covid19-in-des-moines.md

 ![Exponential growth of COVID19 in cases and hospitalization in Des Moines, IA.](/../figs/2020-03-12-exponential-growth-of-covid19-in-des-moines/exponential-growth-Ames-1.png)

 As Liz Specht suggested,
-if only 30% of beds are available in Ames then we run out of beds around May 6th.
+if only 30% of beds are available in Des Moines then we run out of beds around May 22th.
 If all beds are available, we run out of beds around May 15th.
 If some of these assumptions are off, we run out of hospital beds a couple of weeks before or after these predictions.

+If 1 person is sick at the Iowa High School Boys Basketball Tournament, then we have a [Biogen](https://www.cnn.com/2020/03/11/health/coronavirus-massachusetts-state-of-emergency/index.html) situation on our hands.
+At that conference 58% of attendees contracted COVID19.
+If 58% of the attendees at this tournament contract COVID19, then we massively accelerate this timeline and hospital beds will be gone weeks earlier.

 We need to do everything we can to [flatten the curve](https://www.flattenthecurve.com/).
 Here is a [list of what you should do](https://www.flattenthecurve.com/#Do).